 If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 135 ECTS credits in your core subject.
 In this case, your admission to the program is subject to receipt of your bachelor’s degree by the exam registration period in the first semester (refer to selection statutes).

 Please note: Due to the current situation in light of coronavirus pandemic, we have modified our application deadlines.
-The application deadline for the fall semester 2021/2022 is expected to be begin on 20 April and end on 31 May 2021.
+The application deadline for the fall semester 2021/2022 will begin on 20 April and end on 31 May 2021.

 The application deadline for the spring semester 2022 will be anounced soon.